Vrolijk/OSDD/netcat-diode.md

 - should be able to run as an application or a service
 - could be able to run a speed optimization to determine optiomal speed and settings

-Receiver
+<b>Receiver</b>
-a) should run constantly waiting for input from a sender like a NETCAT tunnel [^1]
+- should run constantly waiting for input from a sender like a NETCAT tunnel [^1]
-b) should listen for a keep alive every X from the sender
+- should listen for a keep alive every X from the sender
-c) should monitor the packet sequencenumber and report on missing packets and report on missing packets
+- should monitor the packet sequencenumber and report on missing packets and report on missing packets
-d) could be able to receive a manifest and report on missing items
+- could be able to receive a manifest and report on missing items
-e) could be able to log and report on missing sequencenumbers
+- could be able to log and report on missing sequencenumbers
-f) could be able to add encryption using a defined password of public/private key
+- could be able to add encryption using a defined password of public/private key
-g) should be able to run as an application or a service
+- should be able to run as an application or a service
-h) could be able to run a speed optimization to determine optiomal speed and settings and advice optimal settings
+- could be able to run a speed optimization to determine optiomal speed and settings and advice optimal settings

 [^1]:  https://www.devkb.org/linux/115-TCP-tunnel-port-forwarding-using-Netcat
 [^2]:  https://github.com/elisescu/udpcast/blob/master/fec.c